Toyota is a Six Sigma company. Toyota:

 Manufacturing Greatness requires a constant march upward of Sigma Improvement

 What businesses call fat is what Lean Six Sigma calls waste, and businesses are full of it.
-If you operate like Toyota, you will be constantly getting rid of fat.
+If you operate like Toyota, you constantly get rid of fat.

 Healthcare is complex and slow to change in an environment of rapid change, Pandemics and future radical changes such as Single-Payer.
 Healthcare must become agile and lean to survive.
 Lean Six Sigma and the Tools of the Toyota Production System can lead you into the future.